 Bond Yield vs Bond Price

 Bond yield is the return an investor will earn based on the bond’s coupon rate and current market price.
 It is expressed as a percentage of the bond’s face value.
 The bond price is the amount an investor pays to purchase a bond.
 It can fluctuate based on the bond issuer’s interest rate and credit rating.
-Bond yield and bond price have an inverse relationship, meaning when the bond price goes up; the bond yield goes down, and vice versa.
+Bond yield and price have an inverse relationship, meaning when the bond price goes up; the bond yield goes down, and vice versa.

 Bond yield is also expressed as yield to maturity, which is the total return on the investment on the bond if the investment on the bond is kept till its actual maturity period and all the coupons are received on time and re-invested in the bond at the same interest rate as that of the bond.